-1. Introduction
+Introduction

-• Exploring diversities of planetary climates
+Exploring diversities of planetary climates

 • As a number of extrasolar planets (exoplanets) have been discovered, their climates attract attention from more planetary atmospheric scientists.
-By numerical experiments, the distinctive futures is becoming(for example, Showman et al., 2009).
+By numerical experiments, the distinctive features are becoming clear (for example, Showman et al., 2009).
 On exoplanet, if it has atmosphere and ocean, it is highly probable that their heat transports are important for determining and maintaining their climates.
 However, it is difficult to understand how they have an impact on planetary climates.